netgroup-polito/frog4-openstack-do/README_LAUNCH_VNF.md

         $ cd [frog4-os-do]/scripts
         $ python3 deploy_graph.py

-Before running the script, edit it with your credential that must be used for the authentication in the OpenStack domain orchestrator.
+Before running the script, edit it with your credential that must be used for the authentication in the OpenStack domain orchestrator, and set the proper VNF ID returned by the Datastore when the VNF template have been uploaded.
-You can also deploy other graphs, by properly editing the script.
+Note that you can also deploy other graphs, by properly editing the script.

 After running the script, you can check that your VNF is running through the OpenStack Horizon dashboard:
 * Logs in in Horizon;